Is the Job Market Tougher for Mature Graduates

 A mature student may have the advantages over the younger students, which would be seen during the university admissions period.
 It wouldn't be the same case after leaving the university (again).

 You may be a mature graduate, who left the university two years ago.
 You're about to wish that you spent less time in studying World Cinema and more in attending seminars that could have helped you get a job right after graduation.
 If not that, then you might be another mature graduate who is approaching 40.
 You can't find a job in London, so you're thinking of Bristol.
-Your flatmate would suggest Glasgow, which you wouldn't consider an option back then.
+Your flatmate would suggest getting help from a top CV writing service, which you wouldn't consider an option back then.
 Perhaps you're not any of those two.
 And you didn't get a job offer.
 Yet.

 There could be three things that keep you from getting over the final hurdle (in your job hunt).
 You're overqualified in any position while some employers are looking for younger applicants who are a bit too eager (or desperate) to get any job.
 (And these employers are thinking that these young guns are more than willing for a compromise.)
 The last possibility might turn out to be unawareness on your part.
 Have you found a field where you would stand out?